learnapollo/learnapollo/content/exercises/react-03.md

 ## Goal

 In this exercise we will have a look at advanced query features with the **goal** of showing a list of pokemon that our trainer owns.
+Upon clicking on a pokemon in this list, we will see a detailed view of that pokemon and can navigate back to the complete pokedex.

 ## Introduction